deepan1111/deepan1111/README.md

 ---

 💡 I’m passionate about turning ideas into functional and scalable software.
-Right now, I'm exploring clean architecture, CI/CD, and improving how apps scale and perform in real environments.
+Right now, I'm exploring clean architecture and improving how apps scale and perform in real environments.
 I enjoy solving real-world problems, iterating fast, and refining things until they feel right.

 ---